voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

 vginstall
 ```

-**INFO:** if the EZInit script is used to create the `voicegain` user, it will be created as a system user with passwordless sudo and no password.
-This user cannot log into the system directory or remotely.
+**INFO:** if the EZInit script is used to create the `voicegain` user, it will be created as a system user with passwordless sudo and no password. **This user cannot log into the system directly or remotely**.
 The script will then be copied to the system user directory `/opt/voicegain/bin/` and aliased as `vginstall`

 ## <a name="step9"></a>Step 9: Reboot